 Sign In

-I gave artificial intelligence a war simulation.
+I had artificial intelligence run a war simulation.

 Haebom